leangjia/blender_docs/manual/modeling/point_cloud.rst

 Point Cloud
 ***********

-Point Clouds are a special object type that is a container for points in 3D space.
-They can be used to represent 3D scans and in the future can represent particles.
+:term:`Point clouds <Point Cloud>` can be used to represent 3D scans and in the future can represent particles.
 Each point can store data in a set of `Attributes`_.

 .. figure:: /images/modeling_point-cloud_example.png